ermakov-ad/analysis-of-calculation-data/README.md

-data analysis of numerical calculation of air flow parameters
+data analysis of numerical calculation of air (or liquid) flow parameters